Frequently Asked Questions Regarding COVID-19

 For more details, view the academic calendar here.

-If I have to miss classes for health reasons such as quarantine, will my absences be excused?
+UPDATED: If I have to miss classes for health reasons, will my absences be excused?

-As every professor’s attendance policy is different, you will need to reach out to your professors to work through your individual situation.
+As long as you communicate effectively with your professors, you should not be penalized for absences due to illness, quarantine, or isolation.
+However, as every professor’s attendance policy is different, you will need to reach out to your professors to work through your individual situation.

 Are there any changes to the Christian Service requirements?